 - Mountaire will create a $65 million fund for those in the Millsboro community who have been harmed by its pollution.

 - Mountaire will also conduct plant upgrades and remediation valued at $120 million at its Millsboro plant.

 - This includes the establishment of a clean drinking water source, a medical monitoring program, a water monitoring program, remediation of their contaminated groundwater, nearby surface waters, and Indian River, and the connection of properties to a public water supply at no cost.

 - An additional $20 million will go towards ongoing operations and maintenance.

-Schochor and Staton, P.A. took on Mountaire – a corporation that had evaded accountability for years – and obtained results for the people of Millsboro.
+Schochor, Staton, Goldberg, and Cardea, P.A. took on Mountaire – a corporation that had evaded accountability for years – and obtained results for the people of Millsboro.
 As a result of years of investigation and hard work, Mountaire will finally be held accountable and forced to make the long overdue changes necessary for Millsboro to once again be a healthy, safe place to live and work.

 - A poultry plant, years of groundwater contamination and, finally, a court settlement, Washington Post